-\tochange{ \textbf{Phase 2---Initial coding} (from circa Oct.\ 2020, approx.\ 1 month): To test our initial code set, each coder categorized visualization images from the year 2006.
+\tochange{ \textbf{Phase 2---Initial coding} (from circa Oct.\ 2020, approx.\ 1 month): To test our initial code set, each coder categorized visualization images from 2006.
 We used these images only in this phase to refine our code set.
-We subsequently introduced new technique codes by merging techniques that had been tagged ``other,'' and added ``schematic diagram'' to the list of image purposes, which resulted in 22 technique codes.
+We subsequently introduced new technique codes by merging techniques that had been tagged ``other,'' and added ``schematic diagram'' to the list of image purposes, resulting in 22 technique codes.
 We discussed the definition of these terms and gave all coders (we call ourselves ``\expertUs'') written instructions and example images from each category (\autoref{fig:web-interface-phase2} in \appref{sm:web-interfaces}).
-Each image was initially labeled by one coder in this stage and validated by a second coder.
-We based the validation assignment of the second coder on their respective expertise, to verify all images in- or excluded in a specific category (\eg, volume rendering was coded and verified by someone with a background in volume graphics).
+One coder initially labeled each image in this stage, and a second coder validated the image.
+We based the validation assignment of the second coder on their respective expertise to verify all images included or excluded in a specific category (\eg, volume depictions were coded and verified by someone with a background in volume graphics).
 We removed false positives, avoided false negatives, and ensured image categorization consistency with these steps.}

 \tochange{ \textbf{Phase 3---Consolidation, seeing by association and analogies} (from circa Nov.\ 2020, approx.\ 1 month): We then discussed what worked well, what did not, and why. \drpi{The codes that focused on visualization techniques quickly became difficult to apply as the number of techniques grew increasingly large.
-We had difficulties defining when a technique should receive its own code or be covered under ``other.''
-Also, some technique names, while being different terms, pointed to visually similar images.
-Point clouds and 3D scatterplots, \eg, both render points according to underlying coordinates in 3D space, with the main exception that scatterplots typically include reference structures such as axes and gridlines.}} These conflicts led us to re-frame our code set using higher-level, more \textit{general} visualization type codes.
+We had difficulties defining when a technique should receive its own label or be covered under ``other.''
+Also, some seemingly similar images where coded under different techniques.
+Point clouds and 3D scatterplots, \eg, both render points according to underlying coordinates in 3D space, with the main difference that scatterplots typically include reference structures such as axes and gridlines.}} These conflicts led us to re-frame our code set using higher-level, more \textit{general} visualization type codes.